gmkung/decheem-docs/docs/intro_to.rst

             {
-              "The world is in the state of nature.": true, "The individual in question is rational.": true, "The resources in the world is limitless.        ": false, "The philosophy of Thomas Hobbes is being considered.": true }
+              "The world is in the state of nature.": true, "The individual in question is rational.": true, "The resources in the world is limitless.": false, "The philosophy of Thomas Hobbes is being considered.": true }
           ]